 Vital records in Kansas include stillbirth certificates, genealogy requests, divorce certificates, death certificates, marriage certificates, and birth certificates.
 This section concentrates on four of these records: birth, death, marriage, and divorce records.

-Who Is Authorized to Obtain Vital Records in Kansas?
-(During a Free Kansas Divorce Records Search)
+Who Is Authorized To Obtain Vital Records in Kansas?
+(Free Kansas Divorce Records Search)

 To give readers an idea of just how many people are divorced, the graph below shows Kansas’ divorce rates by county and based on the United States Census Bureau estimates over the past 5 years:

-Interested parties can retrieve marriage, divorce, birth, and/or death certificates through the KDHE’s Office of Vital Statistics via the five following methods:
+Interested parties can retrieve marriage, divorce, birth, and/or death certificates through the Kansas Department of Health & Environment’s Office of Vital Statistics via the five following methods:

 KDHE – Office of Vital Statistics